mminovv/CourseRestAPI/README.md

 python manage.py runserver
 ```

-You can test the API
+You can test this API
 * (https://courses21.docs.apiary.io/#/)